tanush26/amazon/README.md

 clone the repository amazon into local drive and run in intelliJ editor using Firefox version 43 or Google Chrome version 76.

 ## Steps to run code through terminal
-Open cmd and traverse to the root folder of your maven project.
-Paste and execute the copied command and your project will run successfully.
+Open cmd and traverse to the root folder of maven project.
+Paste and execute the copied command and project will run successfully.
 ...
 Go to project :
 open cmd.